marwan-osama/Interactive-comment-section/README.md

 This project is a submission for front-end mentor's challenge [here](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9)

-This application has the functionality of deleting comments and replies, editing comments and replies, and creating new comments and replies.
+This application has the functionality of creating, editing, and deleting comments/replies.

 ## Setup